 And finally, DUSK, with it’s quite narrow, bass-focused response.
 This colour quickly loses high frequencies and has very soft distortion.
 The compander timing is set up to soften transients, and because its working range starts so low, the noise floor is pushed up whenever the signal gets stronger.

-Best delay plugin for vocals.
+Best delay plugin for lead vocals.

 For lead vocals in a song, you often want the effects to be subtle and out of the way of the vocals.
 No problem, with the built-in ducking functionality you can make the effect go down in volume as the lead vocal pushes through.
 Then when the vocalist stops singing the delay effect will be brought up in volume.